 The next big step involves becoming carbon neutral.
 Essentially, this means holding myself accountable for my carbon footprint (to the best of my abilities – this is not yet an exact science), and working with my adopted Indonesian tribe (the Tado) to sponsor planting of culturally significant species that help improve their lives.

 Filmmaker Dylan Magaster documents my journey towards carbon neutrality here:

-If you’re interested in becoming carbon neutral yourself, a step-by-step guide is on my new “Beauty and Love” website.
+If you’re interested in becoming carbon neutral yourself, a step-by-step guide is not n progress on my new “Beauty and Love” website.

 (Caveat: this is just my journey, I’m far from perfect, and I’m always trying to improve.
-I encourage everyone to act instead of criticizing – doing so creates happier lives and more positive vibes!)
+I encourage everyone to act instead of indulging in armchair critiquing – doing so creates happier lives and more positive vibes!)